 Our ashram’s focus is on the awakened deity Ma Dakshineswari Kali and the universal teachings of Sri Ramakrishna Paramahamsa, Holy Mother Sri Sarada Devi, and Swami Vivekananda.
 Promoting traditional Goddess worship, we aim to remove misconceptions about such worship, propagating a spiritual culture that forms a bridge between East and West.
 We hope to inspire devotees to lead ideal lives of love and service.
 Though we have a close relationship with both the Dakshineswar Kali Temple and the Ramakrishna Math & Mission, Kali Mandir / Ramakrishna Ashram is an independent organization.

-Kali Mandir has no membership and is financially supported by voluntary donations.
-A small portion of income is derived from our gift shop named Ancient Mother.
+We have no affiliation with any political organizations anywhere in the world.
+We have no membership and are financially supported by voluntary donations.
+A small portion of income is derived from our gift shop.

 Born in Vienna, Austria, Elizabeth Usha Harding (pictured here with Sri Haradhan Chakraborty) lived most of her adult life in Laguna Beach, California.
 In her professional career, she worked as a journalist covering the computer software industry.
 She wrote a book entitled Kali, the Black Goddess of Dakshineswar and was instrumental founding Kali Mandir in 1995.
 Since she retired from working as a journalist, she has dedicated her life full time to work for the Divine Mother Kali.